Time and Space Complexity:

 The next thing we want to do is we want to search for a particular number i.e. whether element 12 is there or not.
 Search for it, and it is there in the list.
 Again, we want to search for element 21, is it there or not?
 Check for all, No, 21 is not there.
 At most, how much time is it taking?
 It depends on the number of elements that we have to compare.
 So how many elements are there, n elements are there.
 So, what is the time taken?
 N time is taken.

 It means in a list if you have some n elements and if you are going through all of them just once, then the time is n and we represent this n as a degree.
 So, we can say order(n) i.e. O(n).
 Usually use the term degree and order are the same thing).
 There are other terms like O, Ω, Ɵ that we will discuss at the end of the course because till then you will be having a good understanding of time complexities.
 So, throughout this course, we’ll be using term order.
-When we know what are asymptotic notations, like O, Ω, Ɵ then you will understand how to use them.
+When we know what are asymptotic notations, like O, Ω, Ɵ then we will understand how to use them.

 The next very important thing, if you want to access all the elements of the list i.e. from the array, what is the code that you have to write?
 You have to write a for loop as shown below.
 Within the body whatever you want to do, you can.
 For example, you can write the code for search something or add all of them or count the number of elements, or finding the maximum element.
 So, whatever you want to do that logic or procedure comes there.